trbKnl/port-chatgpt-uva/doc/source/getting_started/next-in-docker.md

 # Try out Next with Docker

-This tutorial outlines how you can run Next in a docker container.
+This tutorial outlines how you can run Next in a Docker container.

-This is great for trying out the Next platform and will show you the necessary settings so you could use it in production.
+This is great for trying out the Next platform and will show you the necessary settings you need to use in production.

+This tutorial is for advanced users.

 ## Prerequisites

-In order for you to try out Next you need to set up some prerequisites.
+In order for you to try out Next you need to set up prerequisites.

 ### Unsplash